wcarmon/docs/general/libraries.md

 1. Observable
     1. Libraries should be compatible with your [logging, tracing & metrics](https://www.oreilly.com/library/view/distributed-systems-observability/9781492033431/ch04.html) tools
 1. Popular
-    1. Check star count on github
+    1. Check the star count on github
     1. Search for articles written about the library
     1. See [Linus's law](https://en.wikipedia.org/wiki/Linus%27s_law)
 1. Performant